Mindfulness Teacher Training Course (MTTC)

 Participants will receive personalised attention from the teachers.
 Teachers will discuss with participants their strengths and weaknesses and respond to them.

 9. Christopher is the founder of the MTTC and senior teacher.
 How much will he be available?

 Christopher will attend all four residential courses along with Ulla.
-The two teachers will alternate with the monthly online meetings with everybody.
+The two teachers will be assisted on the residential meetings as well as in the online training by two assistent teachers.
 There is the opportunity for e-mail contact.